Skip to main content

 sst secrets

-Manage secrets in your app.
+Manage the secrets in your app.
+This command is meant to be used alongside Config.

 npx sst secrets <command> [options]